MichelMichels/BpostSharp/README.md

 | `MichelMichels.BpostSharp.Csv`   | <a href="https://www.nuget.org/packages/MichelMichels.BpostSharp.Csv"><img src="https://img.shields.io/nuget/v/MichelMichels.BpostSharp.Csv"/></a>     | Csv cache (offline)   |
 | `MichelMichels.BpostSharp.Web`   | <a href="https://www.nuget.org/packages/MichelMichels.BpostSharp.Web"><img src="https://img.shields.io/nuget/v/MichelMichels.BpostSharp.Web"/></a>     | Html cache (online)   |

+> [!NOTE]
+> The excel and csv version are basically the same.
+The excel version takes an external dependency on the package NPOI to parse the .xls file.
+If you don't want this dependency, use the csv version and convert the .xls file.

 These 2 versions have following dependency:

 | Name                       | Nuget                                                                                                                                      | Description                                                        |